rajanand02/rajanand02.github.io/_posts/2014-03-16-Watchout-for-meteor.md

 #### MVC(Model View Controller)
 If you are familiar with frame works like Rails or Django you probably know MVC pattern..In MVC

-* Model - Contains all the data.
+* Model - Handles all the data.
 * Controller - talks with model, perform the logic/actions and prepare the data to be displayed.
 * View - display the content and report back to the controller when something happens on the screen(button click, form submission etc..)